 I used a number of examples in my article on the difference between a guitar riff and a guitar lick.

-If you think of the riff from “Smoke On The Water,” for example, this is a guitar riff that’s forever associated with the song from Deep Purple.
+If you think of the riff from “Smoke On The Water,” for example, this is a guitar riff that’s forever associated with the song from Deep Purple (a great one to learn for beginners on Guitar Tricks).

 There is simply no way you can repeat this riff without referencing the iconic song from Deep Purple.